Update: ‘Jeep Wrangler Electric release date’ and ‘Jeep Wrangler sales’ sections updated.

 How electric helps Jeep

-A front trunk’s extra storage space a front trunk provides would make it more practical in both urban and off-road situations.
+A front trunk’s extra storage space would make it more practical in urban and off-road situations.
 These benefits are in addition to the most basic advantage, which is instant torque.
 The company can also give each wheel a dedicated motor to further improve off-roading capability.
-A shorter hood could improve the visibility of the road/trail ahead.
+A shorter hood could enhance the visibility of the road/trail ahead.

 By the next decade, the Jeep Wrangler electric could gain the capability to drive underwater.
-At the virtual roundtable on July 13, Jeep teased a fully submersible Wrangler in a video.
+At the virtual roundtable on July 13, 2021, Jeep teased a fully submersible Wrangler in a video.
 Meunier referred to that capability as “a wink to the future” and said it “could be a dream after 2030.”
 “Maybe not a dream, though,” Meunier quickly corrected, suggesting that the company wants to make that dream of off-road enthusiasts true next decade.

 One of the other elements is clean air, we’re working on a vehicle right now in my shop, it’s a future vehicle we’re talking about, how we could open the back of the vehicle up somebody brought up, we’ll you’ll have exhaust fumes coming in the back, no not in an electric vehicle, it’s pure!
-Electricity is going to make not just a new Jeep, but a better Jeep in every way, and we’re very excited about that!Mark Allen, Head of Jeep design, dwelling on the benefits an electric powertrain brings to a Jeep SUV
+Electricity is going to make not just a new Jeep, but a better Jeep in every way, and we’re very excited about that!Mark Allen, Head of Jeep design, dwelling on the benefits an electric powertrain brings to a Jeep SUV, in July 2021

-Jeep Wrangler electric release date
+Jeep Wrangler Electric release date

 Featured image: Stellantis